-Iowa Girls State is one of the premier programs sponsored by the American Legion Auxiliary and was all started by a dream of four women over 70 years ago in hopes of teaching young women about the political process.
+Iowa Girls State is one of the premier programs sponsored by the American Legion Auxiliary and was started by a dream of four women over 70 years ago in hopes of teaching young women about the political process.
 Girls State is a “learning by doing” program, which takes the girls through the entire political process.

 It covers city government which is non-partisan in Iowa.
 Each citizen is assigned to a floor, which is her city for the week.
 Early in the week, the girls elect their mayors and city councils, transact city business, pass city ordinances and work on a city project for judging later.
 They are also divided into political parties and campaign to get their parties candidates elected and create party loyalty.
 By the end of the week, they have elected county and state officials.
 On Friday evening, Inauguration is held which includes the closing of the final joint session of the House and Senate, the installation of the Governor and her officials, many scholarships are awarded and the Girls Nation Senators are announced.